El Hijo del Santo: Outside wrestling

 Like his father, Hijo del Santo has also crossed over into other media.
 He is the subject of a comic book published and appeared on the Mexican reality show Día de Perros.
 He was also the star of a 5 episode animated series on the Mexican version of Cartoon Network titled Santo vs The Clones.
 In 2007, he became a spokesperson for Wildcoast, an environmental non-profit organization, and campaigned to save sea turtles on the Gulf of Mexico from extinction.
 He has also been involved in gray whale campaigns and Tijuana clean-ups on behalf of Wildcoast.

 Films

-Hijo del Santo has appeared in several films, first with his father and then on his own or with other famous luchadores.
+Hijo del Santo has appeared in several films, first with his father and then on his own or with other famous legends of professional wrestling in Mexico.
 In 2001 he starred in the film Infraterrestre, which received positive reviews from critics such as the respected Mexican film critic, David Wilt.
 In 2007 he appeared in the film Mil Mascaras vs. the Aztec Mummy (also known as Mil Mascaras: Resurrection), which also received positive reviews.